 You can typically expect to be covered for two examinations and two oral hygiene visits with X-rays per year.
 Because you're paying the dentist directly on a monthly basis, there's no standardised cost and price can differ widely between individual practices.

 These usually offer unlimited treatment including examination, hygienist, X-rays, fillings, crowns, bridge, root canal and extraction.

 These plans offer more comprehensive cover than a maintenance plan so you can expect to pay more each month.
 The actual fee you pay is based on your oral health and dental history.
 An initial joining fee (currently £50) might be included, while some dentists insist on examinations and may require you to have treatment before providing quotes.

 Dental plans: other options

 Many dental practices offer a pay-as-you go option for either private on NHS treatment.
-Surgeries decide on fees for check-ups and treatments and set attendance requirements.
-Paying as you go can prove cheaper than paying for insurance or a capitation plan, although you could be left with a big bill for one-off treatments.
+Surgeries decide on fees for check-ups and treatments, and set attendance requirements.
+Paying as you go can prove cheaper than paying for insurance or a capitation plan, although you could be left with a large bill for one-off treatments.

 Private medical insurance

 Many private medical insurance (PMI) policies cover dental treatment.
 PMI operates in a similar way to dental insurance, as you claim back the cost of any treatment.

 Health cash plans cost less than PMI.
 You pay a premium to receive a cash sum for treatment.
 This may not cover the total bill, but it reduces it to a more manageable amount.